devspace-sh/devspace/docs/pages/charts/what-are-helm-charts.md

 <summary>
 ### How do I update a deployed Helm chart with DevSpace?
 </summary>
-If you changed your chart (e.g. edited the values.yaml), you can simply run `devspace deploy` again and DevSpace.cli will update your existing Helm release (i.e. deployed application).
+If you changed your chart (e.g. edited the values.yaml), you can simply run `devspace deploy` again and DevSpace CLI will update your existing Helm release (i.e. deployed application).
 </details>

 <details>